AUT-Twitter-Analytics/Streamlit-Dashboard/README.md

-# AUT Twitter Dashboard
+# AUT Twitter Analytics

 This application is a dashboard used to analyze tweets. 🐦

+- Exploratory Data Analysis
+- Sentiment Analysis
+- Topic Detection
+- Named Entity Recognition

-## Setup and Run
+## Installation and Usage

-1. Clone the repo by `$ https://github.com/AUT-Twitter-Dashboard/Streamlit-Dashboard.git`
+1. Clone the repo by `$ https://github.com/AUT-Twitter-Analytics/Streamlit-Dashboard.git`

 2. Go to cloned directory and create a virtual environment `$ python3 -m virtualenv venv`